 The goals of the Capstone Project are to:

-- Each student will write and have approved by their advisor a statement of professional philosophy and professional preparation.
+Each student will write and have approved by their adviser a statement of professional preparation.

 A portfolio is a creatively compiled collection of evidence related to the student's academic and internship work and accomplishments during her or his master's program.
 A portfolio is a powerful tool for students in their job search.
 The portfolio contains the statement of professional philosophy, the internship contract, and a collection of materials related to the student academic and professional experience at NYU.
 Several portfolios from previous students are available for viewing in the department.
 Students can contact the program secretary to schedule a time to review them.